-Auto rickshaws (tuk-tuks) and taxis are also available from Diglipur city center, they cost 300-600 INR one way, depending on you bargaining skills.
+Auto rickshaws (tuk-tuks) and taxis are also available from Diglipur city centre, they cost 300-600 INR one way, depending on your bargaining skills.

-Going back, if you want to catch 7 am bus returning to Port Blair, please do not rely on public bus from Kalipur to Diglipur and ask your accommodation to arrange tuk-tuk for you.
-The first morning bus is there, it runs after 6 am, however it may or may not make it on time …
+Going back, if you want to catch 7 am bus returning to Port Blair, please do not rely on the public bus from Kalipur to Diglipur and ask your accommodation to arrange tuk-tuk for you.
+The first-morning bus is there, it runs after 6 am, however it may or may not make it on time …

 If you arrive by ship, you will disembark at Aerial Bay jetty.
 Same Diglipur - Kalipur bus passes by Aerial Bay and will pick you up with no problem.
 Tuk-tuks and taxis meet arriving ships.
 It is only 8 km, e.g. half the distance from Aerial Bay to reach Kalipur.

 Diglipur is unremarkable town and most travellers just pass-thru Diglupur on the way to Kalipur.
 Diglipur lies 300 km or 13 hours bus ride from Port Blair.
 It is the last place where you will catch any mobile signal and Diglipur is also the only place to hit an internet cafe to check your emails.
 You will enjoy complete GSM freedom as soon as you leave the town.
 Before you leave Diglipur stock up on supplies, water, biscuits and visit a pharmacy if you need so.
 Further down your journey in the North Andaman, there will be no or only purely supplied shops.